-See A/HRC/50/15 and A/HRC/50/15/Add.1.
+3 See A/HRC/50/15 and A/HRC/50/15/Add.1.

-GE.25-04766 3
+GE.25-05560 3

-- 14. Encourages the Haitian authorities and the Office of the High Commissioner to make progress on the issue of establishing a country office of the High Commissioner in Haiti, as suggested by the Government of Haiti during the High Commissioner's visit to Haiti from 8 to 10 February 2023; - 15.
-Requests the Secretary-General to make available to the Office of the High Commissioner the financial, technical and logistical support required for the establishment of an office of the High Commissioner in Haiti;
+Haiti, as suggested by the Government of Haiti during the High Commissioner's visit to Haiti from 8 to 10 February 2023;

-16. Decides to remain seized of the matter.
+- 15. Requests the Secretary-General to make available to the Office of the High Commissioner the financial, technical and logistical support required for the establishment of an office of the High Commissioner in Haiti; - 16.
+Decides to remain seized of the matter.